duneroadrunner/SaferCPlusPlus/README.md

 mse::TRelaxedRegisteredPointer (checked): | 0.016001 seconds.
 std::weak_ptr: | 0.17701 seconds.

 The interesting thing here is that checking for nullptr seems to have gotten a lot slower between msvc2013 and msvc2015.
 But anyway, my guess is that pointer dereferencing is such a fast operation (std::weak_ptr aside) that outside of critical inner loops, the overhead of checking for nullptr would generally be probably pretty modest.
-Also note that [mse::TRefCountingNotNullPointer](#trefcountingnotnullpointer) and [mse::TRefCountingFixedPointer](#trefcountingfixedpointer) always point to a validly allocated object, so their dereferences don't need to be checked.
+Also note that [mse::TRefCountingNotNullPointer](#trefcountingnotnullpointer) and [mse::TRefCountingFixedPointer](#trefcountingfixedpointer) always point to a validly allocated object, so their dereferences don't need to be checked. mse::TRegisteredPointer's safety mechanisms are not compatible with the techniques used by the benchmark to isolate dereferencing performance, but mse::TRegisteredPointer's dereferencing performance would be expected to be essentially identical to that of mse::TRelaxedRegisteredPointer.
+By default, scope pointers have identical performance to native pointers.

 ###Reference counting pointers